zixuantan/Databusters/README.md

   7. After completing the project, click on File > Save.
 You will be prompted to select your repository and branch to save in, after which the modified submission notebook will be saved in your repository.

 ## Submission Instructions
-- Rename the submission notebook as "NUS_DSESC_DATABSTERS_\<TEAMNAME\>.ipynb".
+- Rename the submission notebook as "NUS_DSESC_DATABUSTERS_\<TEAMNAME\>.ipynb".
 For example, if your team name is "TEAM1", your submission notebook should be named as "NUS_DSESC_DATABUSTERS_TEAM1.ipynb".
 - You are allowed to modify the template in the submission notebook, but remember to ensure that your codes run.
 - Your codes can be in either R / Python.
 - You are encouraged to keep your repository private.
-Only the code submission notebook needs to be submitted, your repository does not need to be shared.
+Only the final code submission notebook needs to be submitted, your repository does not need to be shared.